Coronavirus – health and wellbeing

 Community pharmacies are extremely busy at the moment and are unlikely to be able to assist with home delivery if it is not normally something you receive.

 If your pharmacy were delivering your medicines at no extra charge because you are shielding, they mostly stopped this service from August, as it was funded as part of the government’s shielding support package, which ended on July 31st.
-This has not restarted during the November lockdown.

 If you have a repeat prescription and are self-isolating, see if someone else is able to pick up the prescription for you.
 If you are isolating, have them drop it off outside your door so that you can avoid face-to-face contact.
 If friends and neighbours are not able to give the help you need, you can contact the Community Hub to ask for help: